Otto Loewi

 Image

-Portrait of Dr. Emanuel Libman, inscribed, "To Bullowa, with my appreciation and best wishes.
-Emanuel Libman, October 15, 1932.
-Dr. Libman was a cardiologist at Mt.
-Sinai Hospital.
+Portrait of Emanuel Libman, MD.
+The inscription reads: "To Bullowa, with my appreciation and best wishes.
+Emanuel Libman, October 15th, 1932.
+Dr. Libman was a cardiologist who practiced and taught at a number of institutions in New York and Europe, including Mt.
+Sinai Hospital and Columbia University College of Physicians and Surgeons.
+He and Benjamin Sacks isolated Libman-Sacks endocarditis in 1924.

 Walter Levy